geometalab/osmaxx/README.md

 docker-compose run --rm
 ```

-Open the generated font found in the `out` directory and check, if the symbols are placed correctly.
+Open the generated font found in the `out` directory and check whether the symbols are placed correctly.